jolespin/veba/FAQ.md

 You can do this by using the `--restart_from_checkpoint <int>` argument which is available on all of the modules.
 This goes through and removes all of the checkpoints and intermediate files from that step onwards.

-#### What can I do if `MaxBin2` is taking magnitudes longer to run than `Metabat2` and `CONCOCT` in `binning-prokaryotic.py` module?
+#### What can I do if `MaxBin2` or `CONCOCT` is taking magnitudes longer to run than `Metabat2` in `binning-prokaryotic.py` module?

 If you have a lot of samples and a lot of contigs then `MaxBin2` is likely taking forever to run.
 If this is the case, you can use the `--skip_maxbin2` flag because it takes MUCH longer to run.
 For the Plastisphere it was going to take 40 hours per `MaxBin2` run (there are 2 `MaxBin2` runs) per iteration. `Metabat2` and `CONCOCT` can do the heavy lifting much faster and often with better results so it's recommended to skip `MaxBin2` for larger datasets.
+In cases where you have a lot of sample, `CONCOCT` can take a long time so you may want to use `--skip_concoct`.

 #### The host for the microbiome I'm studying isn't human, but instead *[organism X]*.
 How can I remove host contamination?